Travel While on OPT/STEM OPT Extension

 If you are an F-1 visa holder on OPT or STEM OPT Extension planning to travel abroad, be sure to carry the following documentation with you when you request reentry into the United States:

-• A valid passport, with at least 6 months of validity remaining
+• A passport, valid at least 6 months into the future.

 • A valid F-1 visa*

-• *Exception: If you are a Canadian citizen, you will not have a visa stamp in your passport.
+• * If you are a Canadian citizen, you will not have a visa stamp in your passport.

 • An OPT I-20 (showing an OPT status of Requested, Pending, or Approved on page 2) with a travel signature less than six months old

-• Note: The US Department of Homeland Security has announced that schools may sign and send I-20s electronically.
-After receiving your I-20 via email, please be sure to print out your I-20 and sign the bottom of page 1.
+• After receiving your I-20 from the DSO via email, please be sure to print out your I-20 and sign the bottom of page 1.
 Carry the print-out of this I-20 when presenting it to U.S. officials.

 • Proof of employment (i.e. letter from your supervisor, job offer letter, contract, etc.)